 Think outside of the box, challenge your opponent and be ready to identify any loopholes in their counter-argument.
 The ability to think on your feet and respond to questions and comments is essential while debating – hesitating could cost you precious time and points.
 In fact, the ability to think on your feet could stand you in good stead in any situation which life throws at you, when time is of the essence and a decision needs to be made fast.

 A good debater will remain focused and won’t stray from the issue they are discussing.
 Just like any successful orator, remember who it is you want to keep on side, and present a personable argument – you will appear instantly much more amenable and likeable.

 Knowing how to lose graciously and accept your failings are important skills, both in debating and during everyday life.
 This will also help resolve any conflicts before they have a chance to begin.
-So, accept any criticism that comes your way.
-It will make you a much more polished and proficient speaker – and human being – in the long term.

 6. Show some empathy